alanfranz/atom-text-editor-repository/README.md

 The upload of new packages is automated, and the mirror is usually updated within two hours since official release time.

+## **GOTCHA**: Updating the package while Atom is open

+I've found that sometimes updating the package while Atom is open will yield strange issues - e.g. the old process won't die when shutdown (but the GUI **will** disappear - otherwise it would be far too easy to detect an issue) and the new process will try to to start but get locked.

+Since I don't rebuild/modify such packages, I cannot change this behaviour; I can just suggest that, if you find that Atom doesn't start after an update, you run a ```killall atom``` command before panicking.

 ## APT for Debian and Ubuntu
 first, fetch my public key by using **either** line from below (uncomment and launch the second if the first fails)